Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 ## Pinout and setup
 ![setup](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/setup.png)

-Pinout was cross-referenced from this [page](https://www.cemetech.net/projects/item.php?id=54) and this [page](https://www.google.com/amp/s/www.instructables.com/PC-Interfacing-a-GameBoy-Camera/%3famp_page=true).
 The Pinout given here is the same than in the Arduino program.
 I'm not particularly proud of my setting but it does the job for the time of code developpement.
 Using an Arduino proto shield is strongly advised.

 ## Example of image output
 ![results](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/results.png)